Land cost:

 Today’s boat ride: 1 hour to Copacabana.

 After breakfast, we leave from the hotel dock and travel by boat to the "floating islands" of the Uros people who build the famous "totora" reed boats.
 The Uros and other lakeside dwellers depend extensively on the totora reed.
 It is used to make fishing boats and homes as well as the famous floating islands of reed.
-From there we continue to Taquile Island, to visit a community of weavers and spinners who live in a Mediterranean-like setting on Lake Titicaca - the highest navigable lake in the world.
-Upon arrival to Taquile, we climb up the long, steep staircase from the docks to the village.
-After lunch in a typical restaurant in the island, we visit the local museum before boarding our boat for the return navigation to Puno.

 This afternoon we transfer to the airport at Juliaca, visiting the ruins of Sillustani en route.
 Sillustani is in a beautiful setting on a barren, windswept peninsula about 15 miles from Puno.
 Here we'll view chullpas (pre-Columbian funeral towers) that date from the time of the Inca occupation of this region, around the 15th century.
 These towers were built by and for people of the Aymara-speaking Colla tribe.
 Sillustani's stone architecture is complex and different in many ways from Inca stonework.